SAP/ui5-language-assistant/docs/requirements/content-assist.md

 - Suggestion to include type Icon, e.g "C" for Class "AG" for aggregation.
   - If possible in LSP?

+- Aggregations: Filter by Type and consider cardinality.

 ## Class Name in Open Tag Scenario